magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-9073-->

 *  `ramsey/uuid` has been updated for compatibility with PHP 8.0.
+[GitHub-31777](https://github.com/magento/magento2/issues/31777), [GitHub-826](https://github.com/magento/magento2-functional-testing-framework/issues/8260

 <!--- ENGCOM-8997-->

 *  `colinmollenhour/php-redis-session-abstract` has been updated to v1.4.4 for PHP 8 compatibility.
+[GitHub-32709](https://github.com/magento/magento2/issues/32709)

 <!--- ENGCOM-8527-->

 *  Corrected an invalid combination of tabs and spaces in the `phpstan.neon` file.
+[GitHub-31239](https://github.com/magento/magento2/issues/31239)

 <!--- ENGCOM-8668-->

 *  Removed use of obsolete property `$_isScopePrivate` throughout the code base.
+[GitHub-30506](https://github.com/magento/magento2/issues/30506)

 <!--- ENGCOM-8551-->

 *  Page layouts are no longer hard-coded in  `Magento\Widget\Block\Adminhtml\Widget\Instance\Edit\Chooser\Container`.
 As a result, the `getPageLayouts()` function now returns the actual list of page layouts declared by the different modules as expected.
 Previously, it returned only hard-coded layouts.
+[GitHub-31168](https://github.com/magento/magento2/issues/31168)

 <!--- ENGCOM-8509-->

 *  The `composer.lock` file has been updated to the latest version of the [Magento Coding Standard](https://github.com/magento/magento-coding-standard/releases/tag/v60).
+[GitHub-31152](https://github.com/magento/magento2/issues/31152)

 <!--- ENGCOM-9016-->

 *  The `composer.lock` file has been updated to match the dependencies listed in the `composer.json` file, including a dependency upon the `web-token/jwt-framework` package.
+[GitHub-32644](https://github.com/magento/magento2/issues/32644)

 <!--- ENGCOM-9015 -->

 *  Added a missing dependency on the `web-token/jwt-framework` package to the `magento/module-jwt-framework-adapter`.
+[GitHub-32578](https://github.com/magento/magento2/issues/32578)

 <!--- ENGCOM-9019 -->

 *  Passive listeners have been added to the `fotorama.js` library to improve lighthouse metrics score.
+[GitHub-31140](https://github.com/magento/magento2/issues/31140)

 <!--- ENGCOM-9014 -->

 *  The README.md file for the Google Analytics module has been updated.
+[GitHub-32616](https://github.com/magento/magento2/issues/32616)

 <!--- ENGCOM-8375 -->

 *  Process Manager now handles exceptions properly in forked processes.
 The main process now exits, and Magento now displays an error message only once.
 Also, the exceptions from the forked processes are now handled when they are thrown in the main process.
 Previously, Magento logged multiple indexer failures and displayed multiple error messages.
+[GitHub-30622](https://github.com/magento/magento2/issues/30622)

 <!--- ENGCOM-8544 -->

 *  Magento no longer throws an error when a plugin is added to a parent class.
 (The `optionsProvider` parameter is now declared after `getContentIdentities` in `Assest.php`.)
 Previously, Magento threw this error:  `Error: Cannot instantiate interface Magento\Framework\Data\OptionSourceInterface`.
+[GitHub-31291](https://github.com/magento/magento2/issues/31291)

 <!--- ENGCOM-8549 -->

 *  Executing `Magento\Framework\Filesystem\Io\Ftp::ls()` on an empty folder now returns an empty array as expected.
 Previously, Magento threw this exception: `Invalid argument supplied for foreach() in vendor/magento/framework/Filesystem/Io/Ftp.php…`.
+[GitHub-31288](https://github.com/magento/magento2/issues/31288)

 <!--- ENGCOM-8791 -->

 *  The `update` method for both Role and Rules has been marked as deprecated in `app/code/Magento/Authorization/Model/Role.php`.
+[GitHub-30756](https://github.com/magento/magento2/issues/30756)

 <!--- ENGCOM-8946 -->

 *  Concatenation for SameSite cookie parameters has been corrected.
 Previously, incorrect concatenation appended the `lex` suffix to `value`, `domain`, and other parameters.
+[GitHub-26377](https://github.com/magento/magento2/issues/26377), [GitHub-32440](https://github.com/magento/magento2/issues/32440)

 <!--- ENGCOM-8698 ENGCOM-9034 -->

 *  `allure-framework/allure-phpunit` has been upgraded to v1.3.1 throughout the code base.
-Previously, Magento displayed this error:  `Warning: Use of undefined constant GLOB_BRACE - assumed 'GLOB_BRACE' (this will throw an Error in a future version of PHP) in /var/www/html/src/vendor/allure-framework/allure-phpunit/src/Yandex/Allure/Adapter/AllureAdapter.php:74.`
+Previously, Magento displayed this error:  `Warning: Use of undefined constant GLOB_BRACE - assumed 'GLOB_BRACE' (this will throw an Error in a future version of PHP) in /var/www/html/src/vendor/allure-framework/allure-phpunit/src/Yandex/Allure/Adapter/AllureAdapter.php:74.` [GitHub-24635](https://github.com/magento/magento2/issues/24635)

 <!--- ENGCOM-8783 -->

 *  Magento now displays more informative errors when errors occur running `bin/magento` commands in production mode.
 Previously, either Magento  displayed no error messages or displayed messages that lacked information.
+[GitHub-32786](https://github.com/magento/magento2/issues/32786)

 <!--- ENGCOM-8953 -->

 *  The `ArrayIterator` PHP object has been updated to work as expected with PHP 7.4.
+[GitHub-32088](https://github.com/magento/magento2/issues/32088)

 <!--- ENGCOM-8469 -->

 *  Magento no longer throws an error when a customer tries to complete an order when no shipping carriers are available.
 Instead, it displays the checkout page and this message: `Sorry, no quotes are available for this order at this time`.
 Previously, Magento displayed a blank checkout page and recorded this message in the exception log: `array_keys() expects parameter 1 to be array, null given`.
+[GitHub-30830](https://github.com/magento/magento2/issues/30830)

 <!--- ENGCOM-8557 -->

 *  Magento no longer logs each cookie as a separate context.
 The `$_COOKIE` array has also been converted to a string.
 Previously, because each cookie was logged as a separate context, when the number of cookies exceeded 50, Magento logged this message: `Unable to send the cookie.
 Maximum number of cookies would be exceeded`.
+[GitHub-31334](https://github.com/magento/magento2/issues/31334)

 ### Invoice

 <!--- ENGCOM-8472 -->

 *  When creating new invoices in the Admin, the **Email Copy of** checkbox now works as expected.
 Previously, the checkbox was ignored if the global setting to send invoice emails was enabled in **Sales Emails**.
-It is now consistent and operates the same way as the shipment and creditmemo creation pages.
+It is now consistent and operates the same way as the shipment and credit memo creation pages.
+[GitHub-28511](https://github.com/magento/magento2/issues/28511)

 ### Media Gallery